 The third change is a nice little touch.
 They now have muted letters “L” and “R” printed on the fabric inside the ear cups.
 I’ve often found it difficult, in the dim light of a night-time airplane cabin, to tell from the tiny raised letters on the headphones, which side is left and which is right – the new design makes it much easier to see this.

 The headphones come with the necessary AAA battery and also an airplane dual prong type adapter.
 But what they don’t have is a 1/4″ adapter – if you want to plug your headphones into a high quality sound source like a regular receiver, with a ‘full size’ diameter socket, you’ll have to buy one of those separately.
-That’s a minor annoyance, but an annoyance none-the-less, and an unnecessary omission for something costing $300.
+That’s a minor annoyance, but an annoyance none-the-less, and an unnecessary omission for something (originally) costing $300.
+Headphones priced well below $100 come with this adapter as standard.

 Also gone is the former High/Low switch in the connecting cord on earlier models that would selectively attenuate the sound level in the headphones.
 Instead, if you use the airplane/two-prong adapter, it automatically reduces the volume level for you – whether you wish this or not!